 If you have purchased real estate in another state, you should not assume the process will be the same or similar in Massachusetts.
 For example, many states use title companies; however, only licensed attorneys may certify title and perform closings in Massachusetts.
 There are a number of other unique aspects of buying real estate in Massachusetts.

 16. Hospitals – The Finest Medical Care Available

 We covered previously the reliable health care system that Massachusetts provides residents, but it’s worth giving the hospitals a separate mention.
 Of the more than 4,500 hospitals in the country, Massachusetts General Hospital was ranked number 4 in the nation by U.S. News & World Report.
 Of the 16 specialties covered in the study, eight other hospitals in the state were highlighted as top-ranked, including Brigham and Women's Hospital, Baystate Medical Center, Beth Israel Deaconess Medical Center, Lahey Hospital and Medical Center, Tufts Medical Center, UMass Memorial Medical Center, Boston Medical Center, and Southcoast Charlton Memorial Hospital.

 In March 2020, WalletHub named Massachusetts the best state for women in part because of women's healthcare.
-It has high quality women's hospitals, with more than 85 percent of women have a personal doctor and the female uninsured rate is the smallest nationwide.
+It has high-quality women's hospitals, with more than 85 percent of women having a personal doctor and the female uninsured rate is the smallest nationwide.